Joint Optimization of Multi-agent Memory System: Method

 \section{Method}

-In this section, we present our proposed CoMAM, a Collaborative Reinforcement Learning Framework designed to address the key challenges of jointly optimizing the multi-agent memory systems, as shown in Figure \ref{fig:method}.
+In this section, a joint optimization framework that enables agents to co-adapt via end-to-end reinforcement learning and an adaptive credit assignment mechanism, as shown in Figure \ref{fig:method}.
 We begin by defining the task-specific agents alongside the local and global rewards in Sec \ref{sec: definition of agents}.
-Then, we elaborate on regularizing the execution trajectory as a Markov decision process (MDP) in Sec \ref{sec: execution pipeline}, which enables joint optimization despite agent heterogeneity and asynchrony.
-Finally, we present the adaptive credit assignment mechanism in Sec \ref{sec: credit assignment}, which quantifies individual agent contributions and aligns local improvements with global performance.
+Then, we frame the heterogeneous multi-agent pipeline as a Markov decision process (MDP) in Sec \ref{sec: execution pipeline}, which models the inter-agent dependencies for joint training.
+Finally, we present the adaptive credit assignment mechanism in Sec \ref{sec: credit assignment}, which quantifies individual agent contributions and provides more targeted feedback for different agents.